-ACRONYM STAKEHOLDER
+Acronym Stakeholder

 LCCC Limerick City and County Council

 FI Fáilte Ireland

 LC Limerick Chamber

 PS Private Sector

 SRCB Shannon Region Convention Bureau

 LCT Limerick Civic Trust

 UL University of Limerick

 CG Community Groups

 LT Limerick for Tourism

-MMT The Limerick Market Trust (The Milk Market)
+MMT Milk Market Trust

 LEO Local Enterprise Office

 IHF Irish Hotel Federation

-CATALYS ST PROJECTS TIME LEAD PARTNERS 1 Support the roll out of Limerick's designation as a Wild Atlantic Way Gateway City by establishing clear terms of use and utilise the new designation as an enabler for accessing domestic and international markets for leisure tourism, leveraging Limerick's proximity to the coastline for discovering what Limerick has to offer, while also being a perfect base to explore the Wild Atlantic Way.
-ST/MT FI LCCC 2 Create a Limerick City Districts tourism experience development approach focusing on the districts of the Waterfront Quarter, Georgian Quarter, Market Quarter, King's Island and the City Centre.
-This will also include a focus on integrating all districts with O'Connell St as a key city hub for the enhancement of the new Limerick City visitor experience.
-Placemaking and orientation- development of a consistent approach to orientation signage using the Limerick Districts model, contributing to the sense of place for Limerick.
-ST LCCC/FI 3 Maximise the potential of existing hero attractions, assessing opportunities to upgrade the existing product offering, developing their capacity to grow visitor numbers and improve the overall visitor experience - e.g. King John's Castle, St. Mary's Cathedral, Hunt Museum, Limerick Museum and Limerick Civic Trust experiences.
-Increase collaboration between Limerick's City and County attractions by exploring the potential in developing a Sightseeing Pass as a collective ticketing option for Limerick.
-ST/MT FI / PS / LCCC 4 Undertake a feasibility study examining the future development of the Milk Market including international benchmarking analysis to learn from international destinations where comparable venues have become central to the city experience.
+CATALYST PROJECTS Time Lead Partners 1 Support the roll out of Limerick's designation as a Wild Atlantic Way Gateway City by establishing clear terms of use and utilise the new designation as an enabler for accessing domestic and international markets for leisure tourism, leveraging Limerick's proximity to the coastline for discovering what Limerick has to offer, while also being a perfect base to explore the Wild Atlantic Way.
+ST/MT FI LCCC 2 Create a Limerick City Quarters tourism experience development approach focusing on the districts of the Waterfront Quarter, Georgian Quarter, Market Quarter and Kings Island / Medieval Quarter.
+This will also include a focus on integrating all quarters with O'Connell St as a key city hub for the enhancement of the new Limerick City visitor experience.
+Placemaking and orientation- development of a consistent approach to orientation signage using the Limerick Quarters model, contributing to the sense of place for Limerick.
+ST LCCC/FI 3 Maximise the potential of existing hero attractions, assessing opportunities to upgrade the existing product offering, developing their capacity to grow visitor numbers and improve the overall visitor experience. e.g. King John's Castle, St. Mary's Cathedral, Hunt Museum, Limerick Museum.
+Increase collaboration between Limerick's City and County attractions by exploring the potential in developing a Site Seeing Pass as a collective ticketing ST/MT FI / PS / LCCC 4 option for Limerick.
+Undertake a feasibility study examining the future development of the Milk Market including international benchmarking analysis to learn from international destinations where comparable venues have become central to the City experience.
 The feasibility study will also include the examination of the surrounding area assessing public realm, visitor amenities and area aesthetic presentation.
 Examine the development of the Milk Market as an accessible seven-day visitor experience and key contributor to the Limerick tourism offering based on conclusions of the feasibility study.
-ST/MT LCCC/FI 5 Implement a master-planning approach to the Kings Island and Nicholas Street hub to integrate all existing resources, attract new experiences and maximise the potential of current and future footfall to existing attractions.
-ST/MT LCCC/FI PS 6 Development of new city Experience Trails and Looped Walks of various distances to introduce visitor to the full range of Limerick experiences and aid visitor dispersion around the city districts e.g., Artistic Limerick (urban art), Limerick Food Trails, Fashion Edge, local craft beer trail, Music and Trad trails.
+ST/MT LCCC/FI 5 Implement a master-planning approach to the Kings Island / Medieval Quarter and Nicholas Street hub to integrate all existing resources, attract new experiences and maximise the potential of current and future footfall to existing attractions.
+ST/MT LCCC/FI PS 6 Development of new city Experience Trails and Looped Walks of various distances to introduce visitor to the full range of Limerick experiences and aid visitor dispersion around the city quarters e.g. Artistic Limerick (urban art), Limerick Food Trails, Fashion Edge, local craft beer trail, Music and Trad trails.
 ST/MT LCCC FI